liviucotfas/ase-windows-applications-programming/08 - WinForms - Dialogs.md

 **Activity**

-> :octocat: Full source code available, check the `DialogSample` sample.
+> :octocat: Full source code available, check the `ListViewDialogSample` sample.

-1. Create a copy of the “ListViewBasicSample” project and name it “DialogSample”
+1. Create a copy of the “ListViewBasicSample” project and name it "ListViewDialogSample"

 2. Create the following UI